cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

 ## Hypotheses

 This sub-repository provides an environment to carry out a comparative study of _Interactive Clustering_ implementation around two hypotheses.
-- **Hypothesis One**: _An annotation methodology based on Interactive Clustering implementation can converge to a business relevant ground truth_.
+- **Effectiveness hypothesis**: _An annotation methodology based on Interactive Clusterin_ can provide a training set for a conversational assistant that respects the vision given by the business expert during the annotation._
-- **Hypothesis Two**: _The convergence speed of Interactive Clustering methodology depends on several implementation parameters.
-We specifically study the influence of data preprocessing, data vectorization, constraints sampling strategy, and constrained clustering algorithm._
+- **Efficiency hypothesis**: _The convergence speed of Interactive Clustering can be optimized by coosing some settings in order to minimize operator workload.
+We will particularly study the influence of four factors on the number of constraints required : (1) data preprocessing, (2) data vectorization, (3) constraints sampling and (4) constrainted clustering._

 In fact, several implementations are available, and the main goal is to determine the best ones.